-Ford and Mercury vehicles equipped with an Electronic Throttle Body (ETB) are prone to sudden surges and dangerous stalls, sometimes sending them into a “limp home mode” and a never-engine orange wrench service light.
+Ford and Mercury vehicles equipped with an Electronic Throttle Body (ETB) are prone to sudden surges, dangerous stalls, and being sent into “limp home mode” which is like driving a snail through a molasses puddle.

 “My 2010 Ford Escape while driving at 70 MPH on the freeway in traffic the engine stalls leaving me with no power to control my speed.
 As my car quickly reduces speed on a major freeway I attempt to get over to the shoulder out of harms way.
 Ford calls this non life threatening because the car is still controllable to get out of harms way.
 Really??”